How to add a cheat console to a Unity game

 Should I build my own debug console or use a plugin?

-If you want a learning exercise or an extremely minimal overlay, building is fine.
-If you care about mobile UX, autocomplete, team workflows, and stripping, a maintained plugin usually wins on calendar time.
-Compare the feature columns you actually need (logs only vs commands vs remote QA) before paying for an Asset Store package.
+If you only need a backtick overlay with five commands, build it.
+If you care about mobile UX, autocomplete, multi-tester workflows, and release stripping, a maintained plugin saves days.
+Compare the columns you actually need (logs, commands, remote QA) before paying for an Asset Store package.

 How do I open a cheat console on mobile?

-Use a gesture, on-screen control, or remote dashboard.
-Document the path in your QA handbook so it is not tribal knowledge.
+Use a multi-finger gesture, a small on-screen button, or remote control from a browser on the same network.
+Pick one your QA can find without instructions and document it in the team handbook so it is not tribal knowledge.

-Can I use a console for balance tuning?
+Can I use a cheat console for balance tuning?

 Next steps